cabal-club/cable-core.js/INDEXES.md

 ### Forwarding facilitation
 To facilitate forwarding, we could have a map to keep track of where a request came from, in order to send the response that same way.
-In case we get the same request from multiple sources, the actual intended destination is uncertain.
-We should maintain a list of destinations.
+In case we get the same request from multiple sources, the actual intended destination is uncertain; we should maintain a list of destinations.

     originMap: req_id -> [peerid]

 ### Receiving a response
-When we receive a response we look up the `reqid`:
+When we receive a response we look up the `req_id`, and ask the following questions:

 * Is this intended for us?
 If `origin = true` then, yes.
 Otherwise we should forward it
-  onwards: look in the `originMap` for where to try forwarding (all entries in it might have gone offline).
+  onwards: look in the `originMap` for where to try forwarding (and remember that entries in the map might have gone offline since being added during the current session).
 * Does the response adhere to the expected message type?
     * If not: throw it out? log?
 * Are the *contents* of the response what was requested?